Saturnyne: Other versions

-Saturnyne has counterparts on many worlds.
-The most important among these are:

 Courtney Ross

 Courtney Ross is a fictional character appearing in American comic books published by Marvel Comics.
 The character originated in the Captain Britain comics as Brian Braddock's college girlfriend, and was created by Chris Claremont and drawn by artists Herb Trimpe and Fred Kida.
-Later she was murdered and impersonated by her multiversal counterpart Sat-Yr-9, a twisted version of Saturnyne; it has remained ambiguous whether Courtney has actually returned at all since her death or been Sat-Yr-9 all along.

-Courtney Ross came from a wealthy family and went to Thames University, London, where she met and started to date Brian Braddock, not knowing that Brian was in fact the superhero Captain Britain.
+Ross came from a wealthy family and attended Thames University, London, where she met and dated Brian Braddock, not knowing that Braddock was Captain Britain.
 She later found out about his secret life, but the two remained lovers.
-Captain Britain went missing shortly afterwards and Courtney assumed that he had died.
-When he returned, Brian fell in love with the mutant Meggan and it would be years before he would meet Courtney again.
+Captain Britain went missing shortly afterwards and Ross assumed that he had died.
+During Braddock's absence, Ross becomes a successful city banker nicknamed the Ice Queen.
+Ross previously dyed her hair, but has given up doing so, making her look exactly like Saturnyne.

-Courtney met Brian Braddock again, when he had become a member of Excalibur.
-She had become a successful city banker nicknamed The Ice Queen.
-She now no longer dyed her hair, and Brian was surprised that Courtney with blond hair looked exactly like his old acquaintance Saturnyne, her counterpart from another universe.

 Courtney Ross is killed by Sat-Yr-9, who takes her place.
 Art by Alan Davis.

-Brian and Courtney resumed their friendship, shortly before she was attacked by Arcade and the Crazy Gang.
-Confronted in her offices, she manages to fight through the Crazy Gang's forces and escape the building, but Arcade, hiding in a fake police car, captures her and takes her to a new Murderworld.
-There she was forced to improvise comedy in order to survive, surprising both herself and Arcade by being sufficiently entertaining to survive until she was rescued by Excalibur.
-Returning home after surviving Arcade's assassination attempt and enjoying the thrill of danger, she was vaporized by another counterpart from an alternate universe, Opul Lun Sat-Yr-9.
+Braddock and Ross resume their friendship, shortly before she is attacked by Arcade and the Crazy Gang.
+Arcade, hiding in a fake police car, captures Ross and takes her to a new Murderworld.
+There, Ross is forced to improvise comedy to stall Arcade until she is rescued by Excalibur.
+Returning home after surviving Arcade's assassination attempt, Ross is attacked and killed by Sat-Yr-9.